cocopo-codes/hitchens-co/README.md

 ## Quick Start

-Check out the original instructions at [Pay Dryburgh's repository](https://github.com/patdryburgh/hitchens/);
+Check out the original instructions at [Pay Dryburgh's repository](https://github.com/patdryburgh/hitchens/).

 ## Manual Installation

-If you've already created your Jekyll site or are comfortable with the command line, you can add this line to your Jekyll site's `Gemfile`:
+If you've already created your Jekyll site and are comfortable with the command line, you can add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem 'corissawex-hitchens-theme', '~> 0.1.0'